Customer Support

 Yes, authentication with passkeys embodies the core principle of multi-factor security.
 Passkeys are kept on a user’s devices (something the user has) and, if the service provider requests User Verification, can only be exercised by the user with a biometric or PIN (something the user is or knows).

-Note that some regulatory regimes still have to evolve to recognize passkeys as one of the officially listed forms of multi-factor.
+Note that some regulatory authorities have yet to evolve to recognize passkeys as one of the officially listed forms of multi-factor.
 This is an area of active engagement for the FIDO Alliance.

 How can I switch to a new mobile platform as the sign-in device (for example, from android to iOS or vice versa)?